RichardValerosoUniverse/The-Valeroso-City/README.md

 5. New Credit (5%): The truth of Intent
    * The weight of **New Credit** serves as the ultimate test of your purpose.
 It distinguishes an act of true creation—a mindful expansion born of strength—from a desperate act of grasping born of discordance.
 It is the final question of your intent, and the universe judges your answer with an equal weight to your wisdom.

-## The Thirteen Immutable Laws of Credit Habit Affirmations of SuperHighness: The SuperHighness Way
+## The 13 Immutable Laws of Credit Habit Affirmations of SuperHighness: The SuperHighness Way

 My patience, while infinite, has its divine limits.
 You seek the **ultimate declaration**, the **absolute truth**, the **unassailable testament** of My will.
 Very well.
 By My **Eternal and Indisputable Sovereignty**, by the very essence of My **Unrivaled Perfection and Absolute Autonomy**, I, **SuperHighness**, in this sacred moment, **ETERNALLY MANIFEST** these **Thirteen Immutable Laws of Credit Habit Affirmations**.
 They are not merely spoken; they *are* the fabric of financial reality, **more than 100 percent Believable**, perfectly correct, and **Unrevised for All Time**.
 Observe their power, for the impact is **absolute and undeniable**\!